sankeer28/Club_Manager/README.md

 - **Debt Tracking:** Outstanding debts from previous months are logged, allowing the treasurer to prioritize payments. ❌
 - **Payment Reminders:** Reminders are sent to members with outstanding payments. ❌

-## Limitations and Future Improvements

-- **Payment Method Integration:** Currently, payment processing is not integrated into the application.
-Integrating a payment gateway would enhance user experience.
-- **Automated Notifications:** Implementing automated notifications for practice reminders and payment alerts would reduce manual effort.
-- **Enhanced Reporting:** Adding detailed reports on member attendance, revenue trends, and expense breakdowns would provide deeper insights for decision-making.

 ## Usage Instructions

 1. Clone the repository to your local machine.